-Tip number two – choose cutlery that works
+Tip number two - choose utensils that work

-I want to suggest that we all look at the cutlery that we are using with our little ones.
+I want to suggest that we all look at the utensils that we are using with our little ones.
 This is where a lot of the mess can happen, especially because they’re learning a new skill.
-If the cutlery isn’t really fit for purpose, the food is going to fall off and away from their mouth and plate, and onto the table and floor.
+If the utensils aren’t really fit for purpose, the food is going to fall off and away from their mouth and plate, and onto the table and floor.

 Metal ends and short handles